anton-petrunin/birkhoff/README.md

 `git clone https://github.com/anton-petrunin/birkhoff.git`

-Go to the crated folder, and run `pdflatex` and `makeindex` few times:
+Go to the crated folder, and run `pdflatex` and `makeindex` few times; it worked with full instalation of TeX Live on Kubuntu 16.04.

 `cd birkhoff/`<br/>
 `pdflatex all-lectures.tex`<br/>